SunnyNiu/leave-management/README.md

 Technologies involved are Java,  Servlet, JSTL, JSP,  Oracle, CSS, Bootstrap and HTML.

-Also built testing framework for this project by Java, Selenium WebDriver.
+Also built testing framework for this project with Java, Selenium WebDriver, JUnit, ReportNG.